 Karen is an experienced classroom teacher who understands the dynamics between teachers and students and provides actual, useful tools for educators to take away with them to their own classrooms, enabling them to facilitate community building circles with confidence and understanding.
 Restorative practice is a relatively new idea, and at this stage it is vital that practitioners receive the highest-level training to ensure against the principles and methods becoming slipshod or misinterpreted.

 Karen can be trusted to provide the most thorough, careful training in a way that makes participants feel confident and motivated, and she imparts it with a warmth and energy that is all her own.

-"In my twenty-four years in education from a teacher to superintendent, I have never experienced a professional training that significantly affected the personal and professional lives of each and every participant until now.
+"In my thirty-one years in education from a teacher to superintendent, I have never experienced a professional training that significantly affected the personal and professional lives of each and every participant until now.
 Karen Junker's Restorative Practices training shifted the way people view relationships, community and their behaviors.
-In a time where I am personally accountable for every dollar spent, I can confidently look each taxpayer in the eye and describe the profound impact this training had on the culture of our school family.
+In a time where I am personally accountable for every dollar spent, I can confidently look each taxpayer in the eye and describe the profound impact this training had on the safety and culture of our school family.

 "After years of searching for a Restorative Practices trainer we found Karen!
 She is incredibly engaging and provides step by step instructions about how to implement each Restorative Practice that you need every day in schools.
 Her experience as a middle and high school teacher brings credibility for teachers and helps open people's hearts and minds.
 Without Karen our school district would not be implementing Restorative Justice as effectively or as deeply today."